Awthura/ChessPieceDetection/README.md

 # ChessPieceDetection
 Please run test.bat to start the project.
-Make sure you have necessary dependencies installed via pip.
+Make sure you have necessary dependencies installed (provided in requirements.txt) via pip.